Darrel Krause, American Kawasaki History, History of Kawasaki, AKMC

 soon hired directly by the fledgling 'American Kawasaki motors Corp.' as one of

-for them was to commission a US marketing plan for Kawasaki (Their first?
+was to commission a US marketing plan for Kawasaki (Their first?
 1966).

 Darrel took some of their early 250cc models to Bonneville the next year and set

-Kawasaki's first US motorcycle records set as an official company effort?.
+Kawasaki's first US motorcycle records set as an official company effort.

 Darrel administered stateside testing of the first 500cc H1 60 hp two-stroke triple.

-Code-named N100 (1968), it was the 'World's Fastest' production motorcycle of the time.
+Code-named N100 (1968), it was the 'World's Fastest(quickest) production motorcycle.

 The success of the H1 encouraged an entire line of 'triples' that, along with the